Ultimate Huron Real Estate Investing Guide for 2026

 Economy

 The median household income in Huron is .
-The median income for all households in the state is , in contrast to the nationwide level which is .
+The state's citizenry has a median household income of , whereas the national median is .

-Salaries in Huron average , in contrast to throughout the state, and in the United States.
+Salaries in Huron average , compared to across the state, and in the country.

 Economy Quick Stats